neithernut/dr.w.falls/doc/design/Modules.md

 This module will implement all of the types and functions defined in the [display design](Display.md).
-It will expose a type wrapping a `Sink` for draw commands, which will allow keeping those commands private to the module, the described functions and utility types for rendering the various elements as well as some utility functions for displaying general text and clearing the screen.
+It will expose a type wrapping a `Sink` for draw commands, which will allow keeping those commands private to the module, the described display entities and entity factories.
 In particular, it will expose the trait used for scoreboard entries, which will be implemented by various types of the game module described below.

+The display module will host:
+ * a submodule defining the draw command data types and other utilities such as traits designed to keep draw commands internal to the display code,
+ * a submodule for the central display type,
+ * a submodule for the type representing a screen area and
+ * a dedicated submodule for each display entity/factory pair.

 ## Game module